Navigating the UK’s Inheritance Tax Landscape After the Autumn 2024 Budget

 There will also be other tax considerations – such as Capital Gains Tax on the disposal of the property into trust (if there is a significant CGT position they would need to declare on their tax a disposal for CGT on personal tax forms and then hold over in the Trust), as well as Income Tax for the trust to pay on rental income received (collect income and pay all bills via the trust – distribute the income to the grown up children to pay for education, and claim back the tax subject to their own marginal tax rate).

-With careful planning and utilization of the available exemptions and allowances, John and Jane have been able to significantly mitigate their potential inheritance tax liability and ensure more of their wealth is passed on to their loved ones.
+With careful planning and utilisation of the available exemptions and allowances, John and Jane have been able to significantly mitigate their potential inheritance tax liability and ensure more of their wealth is passed on to their loved ones.

 Tax Calculations